Types of artificial neural networks: How RBF networks work

-RBF neural networks are conceptually similar to K-Nearest Neighbor (k-NN) models.
+RBF neural networks are conceptually similar to K-nearest neighbor (k-NN) models.
 The basic idea is that similar inputs produce similar outputs.

-In the case in of a training set has two predictor variables, x and y and the target variable has two categories, positive and negative.
+Assume that each case in a training set has two predictor variables, x and y, and the target variable has two categories, positive and negative.
 Given a new case with predictor values x=6, y=5.1, how is the target variable computed?

 The nearest neighbor classification performed for this example depends on how many neighboring points are considered.
 If 1-NN is used and the closest point is negative, then the new point should be classified as negative.
-Alternatively, if 9-NN classification is used and the closest 9 points are considered, then the effect of the surrounding 8 positive points may outweigh the closest 9 (negative) point.
+Alternatively, if 9-NN classification is used and the closest 9 points are considered, then the effect of the surrounding 8 positive points may outweigh the closest 9-th (negative) point.

 An RBF network positions neurons in the space described by the predictor variables (x,y in this example).
 This space has as many dimensions as predictor variables.
-The Euclidean distance is computed from the new point to the center of each neuron, and a radial basis function (RBF) (also called a kernel function) is applied to the distance to compute the weight (influence) for each neuron.
+The Euclidean distance is computed from the new point to the center of each neuron, and a radial basis function (RBF, also called a kernel function) is applied to the distance to compute the weight (influence) for each neuron.
 The radial basis function is so named because the radius distance is the argument to the function.